mlittle7730/mlittle7730.github.io/index.md

 View the Artifact code [HERE](https://github.com/mlittle7730/mlittle7730.github.io/tree/Gov-Bids-Application).

+### <center>Meeting Each Categories</center>

 ### *Software Design and Engineering*

-My artifact for the software design and engineering category is a C++ project that was converted into a Python application that uploads data from a .csv file and sorts it using several parameters.
-This application also allows the user to import new data to display and sort.
+I enhanced the Software Design and Engineering in this artifact by converting it from a C++ project to a Python application.
+This application loads bid data from a CSV file and uses sorting algorithms to sort those bids by different parameters.
+When it was a C++ project the program would launch in a terminal window that was not visually pleasing, so it has been updated to a nicer GUI that now has radio select buttons and displays the data in an organized column using tkinter.

+View my narrative for this enhancement HERE:

 ### *Algorithms and Data Structures*

-CONTENT

 ### *Databases*